Diluxshan/Safety_bag/README.md

 # Safety_bag
 An emergency alert system using Arduino that sends an SMS and activates a buzzer when a button is pressed.
+It helps to navigate when we are in a remote location.

 1. Hardware Setup
 ● Connect the GSM module -SIM99A to the Arduino.